Security

 - Any origin can make requests

-Section titled “Mode 2: API key set, no ALLOWED_ORIGINS”When NB_API_KEY is set but ALLOWED_ORIGINS is not:
+Section titled “Mode 2: Auth configured, no ALLOWED_ORIGINS”When an auth adapter is configured but ALLOWED_ORIGINS is not:

 - No